Microsoft Store Policies

 - You may add value to a subscription but may not remove value for users who have previously purchased it.

 - If you discontinue an active subscription, you must continue to provide purchased digital goods or services until the subscription expires.

 Your product must respect system settings for notifications and remain functional when they are disabled.
-This includes the presentation of ads and notifications to the customer, which must also be consistent with the customer’s preferences, whether the notifications are provided by the Microsoft Push Notification Service (MPNS), Windows Push Notification Service (WNS) or any other service.
-If the customer disables notifications, either on an product-specific or system-wide basis, your product must remain functional.
+This includes the presentation of ads and notifications to the customer, which must also be consistent with the customer’s preferences, when provided by Windows Push Notification Service (WNS).

-If your product uses MPNS or WNS to transmit notifications, it must comply with the following requirements:
+If your product uses WINS or web push to transmits notifications, it must comply with the following requirements:

 Because notifications provided through WNS or MPNS are considered product content, they are subject to all Store Policies.